Aston Rowant railway station

 Aston Rowant railway station was opened in 1872 and was a part of the Watlington and Princes Risborough Railway.
 Having closed in 1961, there have been proposals to reopen the station not only to the heritage services of the Chinnor and Princes Risborough Railway, but also National Rail commuter services operated by Chiltern Railways.

 History

 Operated from the outset by the Great Western Railway it stayed part of that company after the Grouping of 1923.
 The station passed on to the Western Region of British Railways on nationalisation in 1948, and was then closed by the British Transport Commission.
 The station was closed to passengers on 1 July 1957 and to goods in January 1961.

-A single track ran through the station running through to pass under a bridge carrying the A40 main road between Oxford and London.
+A single track ran through the station then on under a bridge carrying the A40 main road between Oxford and London.

 The station appeared in four films: The Captive Heart (1946), My Brother Jonathan (1947), My Brother's Keeper (1948) and Portrait of Clare (1950).
 Excerpts of these films can be found at The Watlington Branch Line YouTube Playlist.